Comic book Cover leads to scorn and abuse in the 'Twittersphere'

 I mention all of that as a way of illustrating the fact that I've been reading comics (and Marvel comics in particular) for a loooonnngg time.
 I now have a Marvel Unlimited account.
 It's a pretty good investment, if you can stand being 6-8 months behind the current crop of storylines and I am just about to embark on the Civil War II storyline that was published last year.
 As a lead-in to Civil War II, I downloaded Chelsea Cain's truly excellent run on Mockingbird, which I believe is an inspired piece of writing!
 A stunningly excellent modern feminist take on a female comic book character.
 Having read issue #3, I found myself confused at the end as to what actually happened to the young mutant girl Rachel Oakley who'd lost control of her powers and ended up dangling four of her classmates in a bubble of energy a hundred feet in the air.
 Bobbi tells the sniper to "...get her in your sights, and then wait for my signal.", she points a finger at the girl, the sniper shoots, the bubble bursts and the four young girls plummet groundward.
 Bobbi, jumps off of the roof after them and saves them.

 But what actually happened?
 Did the sniper shoot the bubble?
 Did he shoot at Rachel and the shock of this caused the bubble to collapse?
-Did Bobbi determine that the situation was beyond salvage (at that point Rachel had already been responsible for 3 dead and numerous injured) and authorise the sniper to actually shoot Rachel — with the fact that she seemingly survived just down to some other (at that point, unknown) aspect of her mutant power, which protected her from the bullet?
+Did Bobbi determine that the situation was beyond salvage (at that point Rachel had already been responsible for 3 dead and numerous injured) and authorise the sniper to actually shoot Rachel — with the fact that the girl seemingly survived just coming down to some other (at that point, unknown) aspect of her mutant power, which protected her from the bullet?

 What actually happened????
 Help those of us without a PhD in Biology out.
 What was Bobbi's hypothesis?